 During warmer months, Guthega is a visually stunning destination for visitors looking for a relaxing break or a family-friendly adventure.
 Take the 5 km Illawong Walk, which begins in Guthega village, winding through Kosciuszko National Park along the Snowy River valley to Illawong Hut, one of the oldest buildings in the park.
 You'll also find a suspension bridge there.

-The village is a haven for scenery enthusiasts so pack your camera or your paints!
-Birdwatching and trout fishing are other popular pastimes.
+The village is a haven for scenery enthusiasts, with birdwatching and trout fishing among some of the popular pastimes.

 Dining at the Guthega Alpine Hotel.
 Image Perisher